Aldo Teqja: Albania

 After more than 5 years spent in Cyprus, Teqja was returned in Albania singing for Albanian Superliga side FK Kukësi managed by Klodian Duro on 18 June 2016.

 On 4 July 2019 FK Partizani Tirana confirmed, that Teqja had joined the club on a one-year deal.

 International career

 Albania U15

 Teqja received his first international level call-up at age of 14 by coach Sulejman Demollari of the Albania national under-15 football team, which were just founded in 2009 for participating in the 2010 Summer Youth Olympics (Football).
 He made his under-15 debut on 17 October by featuring full-90 minutes in the semi-final qualification round match against Liechtenstein which ended in a 2–0 win.
 Then the team advanced to the final where they faced Montenegro two days later, losing 1–2 as Teqja played another full-90 minute match, missing their participation in the 2010 Summer Youth Olympics finals.

 Albania U17

+Aldo Teqja has played 3 matches on the European Under-17 Championship in 2011.
+He has also played in the same competition in 2012.
+In 2012 he and his team also played on the EURO U-17 Elite round where he played 3 matches.